YamagutiSenior/clone_simple_notes/docs/content/documentation/development_guide/_index.md

 ### SQLite

 For local testing you can use SQLite.
-SQLite is a ...
+SQLite is an embedded database engine.
 With this database the application cannot be scaled since we are pointing at a single DB file.

 In order to enable, add an the following environment variable before running the application: